Updated: Jun 2, 2022

 The highest mountain was my subject here but I waited until the cloud tipped off the peak before I took the image.
 I think the viewer's eye is drawn to the mountain peak and the foreground helps draw the eye through the image

-In these images I made the plant in the foreground my subject but it is only of interest placed alongside the supporting elements
+In these images I made the element in the foreground my subject but it is only of interest placed alongside the supporting elements

 I made the hanging branches in the foreground of the image the subject here, although I used it to also draw attention to the beautiful winding river